 Automatic sprinklers need to be installed all through the facility, except when they have one story and no interior corridor.

-When is a fire sprinkler required in a commercial building in California?
+When is a fire sprinkler required in a commercial building in Orange County?
 Just ask Red Truck!